MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/set-up-use-unified-service-desk-customer-service.md

 ---
-title: "Set up and use Unified Service Desk for Dynamics 365 for Customer Engagement for customer service | MicrosoftDocs"
+title: "Set up and use Unified Service Desk for Dynamics 365 for Customer Engagement apps for customer service | MicrosoftDocs"
 description: "Learn about using Unified Service Desk-related entities to configure an agent application." ms.custom:
   - dyn365-USD